ArghaBiswas11/Data-Professional-Survey-Breakdown/README.md

 A significant portion of respondents found it "neither easy nor difficult" to enter the data profession, with a smaller group finding it "very easy" or "very difficult."
 ### Work-Life Balance & Salary Satisfaction:
 Average work-life balance satisfaction scored 5.74 out of 10, while salary satisfaction scored 4.27 out of 10, indicating moderate satisfaction levels in these areas.

-# Data Sources
+# Data Sources:
 The dataset used in this analysis was sourced from Data_professional_survey.xlsx which contains survey responses from data professionals across different countries.

-# Dashboard Features
+# Dashboard Features:
 The dashboard is divided into several interactive sections for ease of analysis:

 ### Country of Survey Takers: